Merci-chao/userChrome.js/README.md

 <details>
 <summary>Minor Updates</summary>

+**Version 3.6.0.2**
+- Reverse some code change for the scrollbar in the previous minor update.

 **Version 3.6.0.1**
 - Bug fix: resize the window immediately after closing a tab might result in an empty row temporarily.